Mikkomario/Utopia-Genesis-Scala/README.txt

 Usage Notes
 -----------

+    When setting up a Genesis program, you can either use DefaultSetup or create your own and follow these instructions (observe DefaultSetup source code when necessary)

         When using typeless values, please call GenesisDataType.setup() on program startup (replaces DataType.setup() from Flow)

         ActorLoop and Canvas / RepaintLoop must be started separately in an asynchronous execution context (calling .startAsync()).
         You can use ThreadPool from Flow to create an execution context.

         CanvasMouseEventGenerator must be added to an ActorHandler before it will work.

     When handling polygons, it's often better to accept Polygonic instead of Polygon to support wider range of classes.